Lombiq/GitHub-Actions/Docs/Workflows/Productivity/Codespell.md

 ## Configuring codespell in your project

-One-off false positives can be ignored by adding `codespell:ignore yourword` to the end of the line (or `codespell:ignore` to ignore the whole line).<!-- #spell-check-ignore-line -->
+One-off false positives can be ignored by adding `codespell:ignore yourword` to the end of the line (or `codespell:ignore` to ignore the whole line).

 For complete configuration of codespell, you can override the default configuration of this workflow by placing a _.codespellrc_ file in the root of your repository.
 On how to use this, see the [codespell documentation](https://github.com/codespell-project/codespell?tab=readme-ov-file#using-a-config-file).
 The default configuration is [here](https://github.com/Lombiq/GitHub-Actions/blob/dev/.github/actions/codespell/setup.cfg).